nikkilocke/AccountServer/AccountServer/help/investments.md

 ## Listing

 This lists all the investment accounts you have.
-Each account has a cash balance, and a value, which is the value of the any secutities held at today's price.
+Each account has a cash balance, and a value, which is the value of any secutities held at today's price.

 To add a new one, click *New Account*.